SimpleChance/CS215-FinalProject/README.md

 - genetic.py contains the GA class and associated methods ~ dependencies: numpy and dataclasses
 - render.py contains the Renderer class and associated methods ~ dependencies: pygame and sys
 - main.py contains the entry point for the demo as well as data collection and analysis ~ dependencies: tdqm, numpy, time, matplotlib
+- test1_bruteforce.py and test\[1-3]_genetic.py are scripts used to gather time complexity data for each algorithm.

 main.py is where BF and GA objects are created, tracked, and analyzed.
 As well as where the node list and distances are precomputed.